-Green Tweens STEM Summer Program at The Y
+Green Tweens STEM Summer Program at the YMCA

-- Provided 40 middle schoolers project-based learning activities in the area of STEM (Science, Technology, Engineering and Math) through a seven-week summer program.
+- Provided 40 middle schoolers, ages 11-14, project-based learning activities in STEM through a 7-week summer program

 - Educated students on multiple environmental topics and engaged them in community stewardship projects